 Snapshotted nightly (Backed by AWS S3, highly available and redundant) and retained for 31 days and Transaction log backup hourly to EBS volume (highly available).
 Cycled weekly after full backup.

-All backups are encrypted on S3 or EBS Volumes utilizing AES 256.
+Backups are encrypted on S3 or EBS Volumes utilizing AES 256.

 GAL and RiskVision

-All backups are encrypted utilizing AES 256.
+Backups are encrypted utilizing AES 256.

-Production Management, Server and Environment Management
+Production Management, Server, and Environment Management

-Resolver’s production environments are built to be distributed, virtualized and interconnected with the environment through scripts with human interaction.
+Resolver’s production environments are built to be distributed, virtualized, and interconnected with the environment through scripts with human interaction.

-Resolver is able to provide customer with additional Scalability, Reliability and Security through the partnership with AWS.
+Resolver is able to provide customers with additional Scalability, Reliability and Security through the partnership with AWS.
 AWS provides server instances that are easily deployed with high availability for a variety of offerings focused on flexible and scalable.
 AWS provides physical security as well as reliable bandwidth.
 Refer to the subservice organizations section for additional details.

 Computer Operations – Availability